SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-31-did-my-own-research.md

 >
 > This is a completely ridiculous overreaction to something that is seasonal, and will literally melt away.
 It will assuredly be gone by Easter. #blizzard2022

 See?
 Told ya he was brilliant.
-I didn't expect he'd _also_ be funny.
+I didn't expect he'd _also_ be funny, though.

 The only thing missing is a suggestion to sprinkle ivermectin as a snow &amp; ice melter.
 Which makes